 Contracts for Difference.
 A contract for difference offers exposure to price changes in an underlying security without ownership of such security, typically by providing investors the ability to trade on margin.
 A fund may purchase contracts for difference (CFD).
 A CFD is a privately negotiated contract between two parties, buyer and seller, stipulating that the seller will pay to or receive from the buyer the difference between the notional value of the underlying instrument at the opening of the contract and that instrument's notional value at the end of the contract.
 The underlying instrument may be a single security, stock basket or index.
 A CFD can be set up to take either a short or long position on the underlying instrument.
 The buyer and seller are typically both required to post margin, which is adjusted daily.
-The buyer will also pay to the seller a financing rate on the notional amount of the capital employed by the seller less the margin deposit.
-A CFD is usually terminated at the buyer's initiative.
-The seller of the CFD will simply match the exposure of the underlying instrument in the open market and the parties will exchange whatever payment is due.
+The buyer will also pay to the seller a financing rate on the notional amount of the CFD will simply match the exposure of the underlying instrument in the open market and the parties will exchange whatever payment is due.